HomeDealsChatCheckupSearch

 2. Contract duration

 Most fixed deals run for 12-24 months.
-Consider how long you're comfortable locking in rates, especially given the volatile energy market.
+Consider how long you're comfortable locking in rates, especially given continued geopolitical volatility in wholesale markets.
 Longer contracts provide more security but less flexibility.

 3. Exit fee structure